ua-gist-604b-f23/codespaces-intro/README.md

 ![screenshot of scm panel](./media/codespace-scm.png)

-Remember with GitHub Desktop changes you had to deal with staging changes ("git add"), commits, and pushing?
+Recall with GitHub Desktop changes you had to deal with staging changes:
+- Add files (aka Staging files)
+- Making a commit
+- Pushing local commit(s) to remote repo

 The same workflow will be followed here.
 Click on the "+" icon next to the file that needs to be added to stage it.

 ![screenshot of scm stage](./media/scm-stage-changes.png)